sam-masno/school-database/intent.md

 2. Teachers
 * Contain teacher information
-* Contain an array of assignments
+* Connected to Adminstrator and Students
 * Give assignments to students

 3. Students
 * Contain student information
+* Connected to at least one teacher
-* Contain a queue of assignments
+* Have access to queue of assignments

 # Implementation
 * Will be implemented with an undirected graph, nodes will be class based objects